-Join Aaron F. Ross for an in-depth discussion in this video Adopting a scale convention, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Adopting a scale convention, part of Learning Maya nCloth 2012.

 The number one most important consideration when working with dynamics is scale.
 If your objects are not at the correct scale for the dynamic simulation, then you cannot reasonably expect your simulation to work properly.
 And unfortunately, it's not really an easy or straightforward process in Maya.
 I am going to lead you through that process, and try to explain it the best I can.
 What I have got here are three table cloths made from nCloth, and each one is at a different order of magnitude.